Herbert Strong (philologist): Early life

 son of Rev. Edmond Strong and his wife Sarah, née Forbes-Coulson.

 Strong was educated at Winchester School and Corpus Christi College, Oxford, graduating B.A. in 1863 having taken a first-class in classical moderations the year before.
-From 1866-71 Strong was assistant to professor of humanity, George Ramsay, at the University of Glasgow, and was the first warden of University Hall, University of Glasgow.
+From 1866 to 1871 Strong was assistant to professor of humanity, George Ramsay, at the University of Glasgow, and was the first warden of University Hall, University of Glasgow.

 Career in Australia

 In 1872, Strong was appointed professor of classical and comparative philology and logic at the University of Melbourne, replacing Martin Howy Irving.
 Strong's opportunities were not great as the university was still young, there being then four other professors and fewer than 150 full-time students; ten years later the students still numbered under 300.
 Strong, however, identified himself with the life of the university, encouraged athletics and the formation of a university spirit.
 Strong also advocated the cultivation of French and German in addition to the classics.